Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 PARTICIPATION IN THIS DISTRIBUTION REQUIRES SIGNIFICANT EXPERTISE IN COMPUTER SCIENCE, AN UNDERSTANDING OF THE ETHEREUM BLOCKCHAIN, AND OF CRYPTOCURENCY IN GENERAL.
 BEFORE ACTING PLEASE CONSULT WITH A QUALIFIED TECHNOLOGICAL EXPERT IN ADDITION TO TAX, FINANCIAL AND LEGAL ADVISORS.

-PURCHASE OF MONETARYCOIN TOKENS ARE NON-REFUNDABLE AND PURCHASES CANNOT BE CANCELLED.
+MONETARYCOIN TOKENS ARE NON-REFUNDABLE AND ACQUISITION OF MONETARYCOIN TOKENS CANNOT BE CANCELLED.

 MONETARYCOIN TOKENS MAY HAVE NO VALUE.
 YOU MAY LOSE ALL AMOUNTS TRANSMITTED.